sombriks/sombriks-hq/src/blog/0045-keep-your-log-level-sane-on-spring-boot.md

 No exception, no message.
 Only a solid 404 on every request.

-That poor sooul lost a good amount of time on it, so i jumped in to chet it out.
+That poor soul lost a good amount of time on it, so i jumped in to check it out.

 ## The mistery